 Below you'll find answers to the most common questions about cognitive assessments.

-There are several different ways a primary care provider can assess a patient’s cognition.
+There are several different ways a provider can assess a patient’s cognition.
 Historically, paper and pencil assessment tools, such as the Mini Mental Status Exam (MMSE) and the Montreal Cognitive Assessment (MoCA), have been most common.
-However, recent digital innovation has ushered in significant advancements in detection and sensitivity.
-These modern digital cognitive assessments, like Linus Health’s Digital Clock and Recall (DCR), leverage familiar digital devices to streamline test administration and offer greater clinical insights to healthcare providers.
+However, recent digital innovation has ushered in significant advancements in cognitive testing.
+Digital cognitive assessments, like Linus Health’s Digital Clock and Recall (DCR), leverage familiar digital devices to streamline test administration and offer robust clinical insights to providers.

-The purpose of a cognitive assessment is to measure cognitive performance and identify signs of dysfunction.
-The scope of cognitive domains tested (e.g. attention, executive, visuospatial) varies on which assessment is used.
-At Linus Health, our digital cognitive assessments incorporate AI to derive dozens of insights from a person’s process of completing cognitive tests (e.g., drawing a clock), along with the final product (the clock), yielding greater sensitivity in the detection of early cognitive impairment.
-This process-based analysis in neuropsychological testing is known as the Boston Process Approach and unique to Linus Health’s solutions.
+The purpose of a cognitive assessment is to evaluate cognitive function and identify potential signs of cognitive impairment.
+The scope of cognitive domains tested (e.g. attention, executive, visuospatial) varies on the assessment used.
+At Linus Health, our digital cognitive assessments incorporate AI to derive cognitive function insights from a person’s process of completing cognitive tests (e.g., drawing a clock), not just the final product (the clock), for a deeper understanding of cognitive function.
+This process-based analysis in neuropsychological testing is known as the Boston Process Approach and unique to Linus Health.

-Cognitive assessments provide valuable clinical information about a patients’ cognitive functioning in a variety of common care scenarios.
-Whether for routine screening, to investigate a cognitive complaint (e.g. memory concerns, mood changes, getting lost), or as part of care planning for those with known cognitive disorders, regular testing offers benefits for many older adults.
-In general, catching impairment early provides an opportunity to address modifiable risk factors known to play a role in dementia risk – things like depression, social connection, and even hearing loss.
-Read our white paper to gain more insights on these and other modifiable risk factors.
+Cognitive assessments provide valuable clinical information about a patients’ cognitive function in a variety of scenarios.
+Whether to perform routine cognitive screening; to investigate a cognitive complaint (e.g. memory concerns, mood changes; or as part of care planning for individuals with known cognitive disorders, cognitive testing offers benefits for many older adults.
+In general, the earlier providers can identify cognitive impairment, the sooner they can take action to help patients gain access to specialists and treatment (as needed and where appropriate), as well as adopt lifestyle interventions to promote brain health.
+Read our white paper on addressing modifiable risk factors.

-In addition to the benefits digital cognitive tests themselves offer (e.g. streamlined workflows, objectivity, greater sensitivity), a broader digital health platform can deliver a range of additional benefits to providers.
+In addition to the benefits digital cognitive tests themselves offer (e.g. streamlined workflows, objectivity, sensitivity), a broader digital brain health assessment platform can deliver a range of additional benefits to providers.
 For example, the Linus Health digital platform also includes integrated clinical guidance to support providers with next steps based on cognitive assessment results.
-It also generates personalized brain health action plans to help patients take lifestyle and health-based steps to mitigate dementia risk factors and enhance overall brain health.
+It also generates brain health action plans to help patients take lifestyle and health-based steps to promote brain health.